3.11.2 Job Plans

 - any other matters that the Secretary or the person considers relevant in the circumstances.

-Job seekers should be encouraged to consult with their employment services providers to identify appropriate activities they are interested in, or may prefer to undertake, to meet their mutual obligation requirements.
-While employment services providers will take these things into account, wherever possible, employment services providers (as delegates of the Secretary of DESE), have the final decision on what should be included in a job seeker's Job Plan.
+Job seekers should be encouraged to consult with their employment services providers or the digital services contact centre, as appropriate, to identify appropriate activities they are interested in, or may prefer to undertake, to meet their mutual obligation requirements.
+While delegates will take these things into account wherever possible, delegates of the Secretary of DESE have the final decision on what should be included in a job seeker's Job Plan.

 Once the Job Plan is approved, a job seeker who fails to meet a compulsory requirement in their Job Plan may be subject to compliance action (see 3.11.13 for most job seekers or 3.11.14 for CDP participants).